South Korean Work VISA Jobs for Skill Shortages

 • Average Salary: 70-100 million KRW (approx. $52,500 – $75,000) annually

-Skill Shortage Trades in South Korea in 2024
+Skill Shortage Trades in South Korea:

 The three trades below are new to South Korea’s list of those with skill gaps, and foreign workers are now being hired with skill shortage visas: